hnvy/day-ploy/README.md

 Feel free to contact me if you get stuck, I will be more than happy to help!

 # Changelog
+- 09/08/2022
+  - File validation added.
 - 06/08/2022
-  - Added the Rigid feature!
+  - Added the Rigid feature.

 # TODO list
 ## To be done